-- RM-7.1.8 The CBB will review the information provided and provide a definitive response within a reasonable period of time of receiving the notification.
-The CBB may also contact home or host supervisors to seek their comments in such cases, the 6 week turnaround is also subject to the speed of their response. - RM-7.1.9 Once an activity has been outsourced, a licensee must continue to monitor the associated risks and the effectiveness of its mitigating controls. - RM-7.1.10 Investment firm licensees must immediately inform their normal supervisory contact at the CBB of any material problems encountered with an outsourcing provider.
-In exceptional cases, the CBB may direct the investment firm licensee to make alternative arrangements for the outsourced activity.

-The CBB requires ongoing access to the outsourced activity, which it may occasionally want to examine itself, through management meetings or on-site examinations.
+- RM-7.1.9 The CBB will review the information provided and provide a definitive response within a reasonable period of time of receiving the request referred to in Paragraph RM-7.1.8.
+The CBB may also contact home or host supervisors to seek their comments in such cases, the 6 week turnaround is also subject to the speed of their response. - RM-7.1.9A The CBB's approach to approving requests for outsourcing arrangements will also consider whether the investment firm licensee has engaged in considerable outsourcing of its activities, a practice which the CBB does not favour. - RM-7.1.10 Once an activity has been outsourced, a licensee must continue to monitor the associated risks and the effectiveness of its mitigating controls. - RM-7.1.11 Investment firm licensees must immediately inform their normal supervisory contact at the CBB of any material problems encountered with an outsourcing provider.
+In exceptional cases, the CBB may direct the investment firm licensee to make alternative arrangements for the outsourced activity. - RM-7.1.12 The CBB requires ongoing access to the outsourced activity, which it may occasionally want to examine itself, through management meetings or on-site examinations.